Proteusiq/estate/README.md

 Note: _Only the initial build_ will take awhile.
 Go grap a cup of coffee as docker downloads and install necessary tools.
 You can run the services in detach mode. `--detach` or `-d` flag.
 This will leave services running.
 Windows users.
-Skip above, if you have started the services with batch strip.
+Skip above, if you have started the services with batch script.
 You can see logs with `docker-compose logs -f`
 See: [docker-compose up](https://docs.docker.com/compose/reference/up/) options

 ## UI Services: